bowbahdoe/microhttp-ring-adapter/README.md

 This was done as a proof of concept, but the code is simple enough that I am confident it is as production ready as microhttp.

+That being said, I'm gonna put breaking changes in willy-nilly until it is published to maven central.

 ## deps.edn